Get your kids outside…

 First suggestion to get your kids outside is the coffee can.
 Or old food container….or any type of bucket or pail.
 I used to spend hours as a kid digging in our yard and scavenging for all sorts of treasures.
 The above picture contains a worm.
 This was going to become her new pet.
 She and her friends found some worms and then proceeded to name them and provide for them.
 They needed a bucket…good old coffee can work.
 The worm needed dirt.

 Leaves.
 Rocks.
 All found in our front yard without digging or causing mass destruction to the landscape.
+Nowadays, it’s so important to get the kids outside in the fresh air, so we’re just allowing her to have a fun time!
 Warning….your child will get dirty.
 I believe my little one was out in her white leggings.
 My idea of clothing is they are meant to be worn.
 I don’t get hung up on my kid staying clean.

 Go.
 Get dirty.
 Explore.
 Create.
 So my dirty little worm hunter spent 2 hours handling her find.
 Getting just the right amount of dirt.
 Finding worms for her friends.
 When it came time to come in I told her the worm needs to stay outside.
 This was a bit of a struggle but I won in the end.
 Wash child.
 Fun was had by all!